Donald Trump’s Approval Rating Among Black Voters Is Three Percent

 Donald Trump’s approval rating among black voters is three percent, the lowest among any demographic group, The Week is reporting.

 As previously reported by the Inquisitr, new polling released this week by The Washington Post and ABC News shows utterly dismal poll numbers for the president.
-At 36 percent, his approval rating is the lowest it’s been throughout his presidency, clocking it an a point lower than his previous low, 37 percent, just after his inauguration.
+At 36 percent, his approval rating is the lowest it’s been throughout his presidency, clocking it a point lower than his previous low, 37 percent, just after his inauguration.
 His disapproval rating is 60 percent.

 However, among non-whites, the story is even worse for the president.

 Among non-whites overall, according to the poll, Trump’s approval rating is 19 percent, with 78 percent disapproving.
-By comparison, among whites his approval rating is 45 percent, with 51 percent disapproving.
+By comparison, among whites, his approval rating is 45 percent, with 51 percent disapproving.

 Similarly, Trump’s approval rating among women is lower than it is among men.
-30 percent of women approve of Trump’s job as president, while 66 percent disapprove.
+Thirty percent of women approve of Trump’s job as president, while 66 percent disapprove.
 Among men, 42 percent approve, while 54 percent disapprove.

 "There's a boost in black turnout, especially among black women voters" https://t.co/TByv7bGvmV pic.twitter.com/3e4UYFuGZH